Sunday, June 2, 2013

 Abdel Rahmen Al Muzayen is a former general in the Palestinian Liberation Organization (now the Palestinian Authority) and a world-class artist.
 His masterful pen and ink drawings of the destruction of the city of Jenin reflect his commanding love of his country.
 The figure of a woman, Anat, the ancient goddess of the Canaanites, symbolizes the soul and the strength of Palestine.

-born 1943 in Kubyba, Palestine
+Abdel Rahmen Al Mozayenborn 1943 in Kubyba, Palestine

 Education.
 1966 Bachelor's Degree from the College of Fine Art of Helwan University, in Alexandria, Egypt.